tudelft-cda-lab/SECLEDS/README.md

 # SECLEDS: Sequence Clustering in Evolving Data Streams via Multiple Medoids and Medoid Voting

 SECLEDS is a real-time sequence clustering variant of the popular k-medoids algorithm that uses multiple prototypes per cluster and a prototype voting scheme.
+This repository accompanies our publication:

+"SECLEDS: Sequence Clustering in Evolving Data Streams via Multiple Medoids and Medoid Voting" at ECML/PKDD'22.

 ## Installation